 4. Hunger And Constipation

 Foods that provide you with fiber, such as legumes, whole grains, and beans, contain carbohydrates.
 This means that you will be skipping these extremely good sources of fiber when you want your body to be in ketosis.
-Fiber is the main component of your diet that makes you feel full and helps with proper bowel movement.
+Fiber is the main component of your diet that makes you feel full and helps with a proper bowel movement.
 Without a sufficient supply of fiber in your body, you will feel hungry consistently and will suffer from constipation.

 5. Leg Cramps

-7. Disrupted Menstrual Cycle And Amenorrhea
+7. Disrupted Menstrual Cycle Or Absence Of Periods

 Being on a ketogenic diet means that you will lose an extreme amount of weight and your body will be under stress most of the time.
 This can disrupt your menstrual cycle.
 In extreme cases, you can experience amenorrhea, the complete absence of periods.
 You should eat healthy and consult a doctor if you experience amenorrhea.